 University professors tend to be true experts, and will request smaller speaking fees to deliver the same if not more thoughtful information to attendees.

 Since running an event series can be even more expensive than organizing a one-off event, consider selecting event venues near manor Universities to keep speaking costs down while making it easier to provide attendees with valuable insights.

 To stay organized and to connect your events, consider organizing each event by theme.
 For instance, if your event series centers on social media marketing, you can focus on different platforms for each event.

-At the end of each event, a speaker could introduce the topic of your next event, highlighting what points will be covered, which speakers will be present, and so on.
+At the end of each event, a speaker could introduce the topic of your next event, highlighting what points will be covered, which speakers will be presenting, and so on.